Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 When you qualify for a no-closing-cost refinance, you still pay closing costs — only not in cash up front.
 The costs end up being rolled into your interest rate or loan amount and get paid over time.

-This type of refinance may make sense for borrowers who can’t afford paying upfront closing costs, intend to stay in their homes short term or anticipate refinancing again.
+This type of refinance may make sense for borrowers who can’t afford paying upfront closing costs, intend to temporarily stay in their homes or anticipate refinancing again.